 Since 2010 Darlington Borough Council has faced significant financial challenges due to reductions in funding from central government along with cost pressures and increasing demand within services.
-The process of balancing the Council's finances is ongoing and will last until at least 2024/25 whilst government policy is being developed.
+The process of balancing the Council's finances is ongoing and will last until at least 2026/27 whilst government policy is being developed.

-In common with the rest of local government, the Council has seen a steady reduction in its core funding in recent years.
-The Government's aim is to phase out non-specific grant funding altogether, instead allowing local authorities to retain a higher proportion of business rates collected locally.
+In common with the rest of local government, the Council has seen a steady reduction in its core funding over many years.